 On November 7th, Jon Liebling (Political Director) and Gavin Sathianathan (Trustee) of United Patients Alliance met with Chris (Chief Operations Officer) (Far right in photo) and Giles (Chief Product Marketing Strategist) at a coffee shop in central London - Nothing clandestine about it - just a coffee and a good chat about the world according to GW and how it differs from UPAs - we did find a couple of things we all agree on.

 A little background (in the spirit of full disclosure) - Chris was appointed to GW Pharmaceuticals 5 years ago after 25 previous years involved in the pharmaceutical industry.
-The name rang a bell and I remembered a close medical colleague and family friend of my own parents, Peter, with the same surname, and enquired whether they might be related.
-Chris, it turned out, is Peter's son.
-So on the basis of our family connection I sent Chris an email to see if he might like to meet up for a chat.
+The name rang a bell and I remembered a close medical colleague and family friend of my own parents.
+Chris, it turned out, was their son.
 We did meet up for a coffee and worked out that we are both good people with one or two things in common that totally disagree with each other on most everything else.
 We did, however, agree that keeping the communication channels open would be the best way forward and we could continue to catch up from time to time.

 Then a few weeks ago, this article was published:

 Shortly afterwards, I received a call from Chris who suggested it would be a good idea to catch up and that he would like to introduce me to his new Chief Strategist who was interested in knowing more about the "cannabis" world, where is is, what it is and who is doing what.
 I have to say, that they are VERY well informed.

 For the last 20 years, since their creation in 1998, they have focused exclusively, some may say, too exclusively, on their own stated goal: